FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

 ---
 layout: blog-post
-title: How to Authenticate Your React App with FusionAuth
+title: How to use OAuth to Add Authentication to Your React App
-description: In this tutorial, you’ll learn how to implement a secure login/logout and route authorization with React and FusionAuth
+description: In this tutorial, you’ll learn how to implement a secure login/logout process with React and FusionAuth
 author: Akira Brand
-image: blogs/joomla-sso-fusionauth/how-to-set-up-single-sign-on-sso-between-fusionauth-and-joomla-header-image.png
+image: // image here
 category: blog
 tags: tutorial-react tutorial-javascript client-react client-javascript tutorial-integration
 excerpt_separator: "<!--more-->"
 ---

-Whenever you create a website that allows a user to create and interact with their own account, an authentication component is a must-have.
-The problem, however, is that most hand-rolled authorization servers are not robust enough to keep up with the most current, secure authentication workflows.
-What's more, since security is not always seen as a business priority, hand-rolled authorization servers can quickly become an internal tool that is not often touched, prone to disrepair and easy hacker exploitation.
+Whenever you build a website that allows a user to create their own account, a secure authentication and authorization flow is a must-have.
+The problem is that most handmade authentication and authorization solutions are not robust enough to keep up with the most current and secure workflows.
+What's more, since security is not always seen as a business priority, in-house authorization solutions can quickly become an internal tool that is not often touched, prone to disrepair and exploitation by bad actors.

 <!--more-->

-In this tutorial, you will learn how to integrate a React app with FusionAuth to abstract all of the problems of making and maintaining an auth server away from you, so you can focus your development time on your app's features.
-We'll start with downloading and configuring FusionAuth, then create a static login/logout React component, then build login/logout functionality where a user can log in and log out as well as create an account, [and finish up with authorizing certain routes based on a user's login status.]
-We will use an API-first approach so that you have more freedom and control of how your app looks on the login and logout page.
+In this tutorial, you will learn how to integrate a React app with FusionAuth to create an OAuth 2.0 compliant authorization code flow.
+This abstracts all of the problems of making and maintaining an auth solution away from you and onto FusionAuth.

+We'll start with downloading and configuring FusionAuth, then create a login/logout React component, then finish by building login/logout functionality with our Express server and React in tandem.
+We will use an API-first approach so that you can have more freedom and control of how your app looks on the login and logout page.

 ## What is Authentication?

-You use authentication every day, whether you realize it or not.
-Every time you log in to a website, you have used authentication.
-Every time you use Facebook or Google to sign onto another service, you have used authentication.
-As a React developer, you will most likely write web apps that make use of a login or create user feature, and display certain data based on a certain user's credentials.
-All of this functionality makes heavy use of authentication.
-But what exactly is authentication?

-In short, authentication is the process of a client proving that they are who they say they are to an external server so that they can access resources specific to them.
-Think of it like showing a passport to a customs agent to visit another country.
-In order to enter, you must present valid, verified proof from your country’s government that verifies you are who you say you are.
-Authorization workflows such as OAuth 2.0 make similar use of verified, trusted objects such as tokens, which are passed around between clients, authorization servers, and resource servers to prove that a user is who they say they are.
-Only once that proof is verified is the user allowed to access the resource they want, such as a bank account, social media homepage, or email.
+*Authentication* is the process of a user proving they are who they say they are to an external resource server so that they can access resources specific to them.
+Think of it like moving through customs when you visit another country.
+In order to enter, you must present valid, verified documentation in the form of a passport that proves you are who you say you are.
+Authorization workflows such as OAuth 2.0 make similar use of verified, trusted objects such as tokens, which are passed between clients, authorization servers, and resource servers to prove that a user is who they say they are.
+Only once that proof is verified is the user allowed to access the resources they want, such as a bank account, social media homepage, or email inbox.

-While it is possible to write your own authentication/authorization solutions, it is often best to use an open source tool or external service like FusionAuth with enterprise projects, as authorization servers are complex and require a decent amount of maintenance, and if you are not able to dedicate a good amount of developer hours and knowledge to maintaining your auth workflows, they can become easily exploited and result in data loss.
-You can also use an external 'identity provider', which is a way of authenticating users with an external trusted service such as Facebook, Google, Spotify, or (surprise!)
-FusionAuth.
-However, this is outside the scope of this tutorial.

 ## What is Authorization?

-While authentication is proving you are who you say you are, authorization is the process of allowing a user to access certain things based on their credentials.
-Back to the passport analogy, a traveler may present a passport to a customs agent that proves they are who they say they are, and they may have an extra stamp in their passport that proves they are a diplomat or a journalist.
+While authentication is proving you are who you say you are, *authorization* is the process of allowing a user to access certain things based on their credentials.
+Back to the passport analogy, a traveler may have an extra stamp in their passport that proves they are a diplomat or a journalist.
 Because of those stamps, they can now enter zones that are off-limits to regular travelers, such as conflict areas or diplomatic buildings.
-In a similar fashion, if a user is a website admin and has the data to prove that they are, they can access certain parts of that website that a regular user cannot.
+In a similar fashion, if a user is a website administrator, they can access certain parts of that website that a regular user cannot.
 An 'authorization server', like FusionAuth, is a server that provides services to both authenticate and authorize users.

+While it is possible to write your own authentication and authorization tools, it is often best to use an open source tool or external service like FusionAuth, as authorization servers are complex and require a decent amount of maintenance.
+If you are not able to dedicate developer hours and knowledge to maintaining your auth tools, they can be exploited and result in data loss and a whole host of other issues.

+## What is the OAuth 2.0 Authorization Code Grant?

+This is the flow we are going to use to authenticate our users.
+In this particular code grant, FusionAuth generates and passes validated access tokens to the React app, which then presents those tokens to the Express backend to gain access to the requested resources.
+The tokens are never stored on the browser, but are instead stored on the server.
+This is called the "backend for frontend" pattern, or BFF.
+If you want to learn more, take a look at our [Modern Guide to OAuth](https://fusionauth.io/learn/expert-advice/oauth/modern-guide-to-oauth/).

 ## What is FusionAuth?

 FusionAuth is a complete auth platform that saves your team time and resources by handling everything to do with authentication and identity access management.
-It allows you to quickly implement complex standards like OAuth, OpenID Connect, and SAML and build out additional login features to meet compliance requirements, such as integrating with external identity providers (IDPs).
+It allows you to quickly implement complex standards like OAuth, OpenID Connect, and SAML and build out additional login features to meet compliance requirements.

 ## Before you begin

 There are a few things that you need to have in place before you get started:

 * You need to have either a FusionAuth Cloud account or install their self-hosted version, available for free.
 Follow the [FusionAuth 5-Minute Setup Guide](https://fusionauth.io/docs/v1/tech/5-minute-setup-guide/) to get started with your installation.
-* Make sure your Node version is at least 14.17.6, as we use this version in this tutorial.
+* Your Node version should be at least 14.17.6.
+We use this version in this tutorial.
-* We use React 17.0.2, and suggest you use the same or most recent stable build.
+* We use React 17.0.2 and suggest you use the same or most recent stable build.

-Once you have installed all the required components listed above, log into your FusionAuth instance to get started configuring authentication on your site.
+Once you have installed all the required components, log into your FusionAuth instance by visiting `localhost:9011`.

 We will do the following in this tutorial:

-- Set up FusionAuth
+- Set up FusionAuth.
-- Create a user in FusionAuth
+- Create a user in FusionAuth.
-- Create a basic React UI
+- Create a basic React UI.
-- Create an Express backend server
+- Create an Express backend server.
-- Link all three of these things together using API calls
+- Link all three of these things together using API calls and OAuth 2.0 code flows.
-- Log a user in
+- Log a user in.
-- Log a user out
+- Log a user out.

 All of this is going to happen using the OAuth 2.0 Authorization Code Flow.
-In a nutshell, FusionAuth and your Express server communicate via a trusted network to authenticate a user who is logging in from your React frontend.
-They authenticate by passing authorization codes and tokens to and from each other, to prove the user is who the user is.
-Its a little complicated, but the most important thing to remember is *all of the tokens and auth code grant communication happens on a trusted server side and your React application never validates user information or even knows or anything about the user the entire time*.
-This way hackers can't come in and get user data from your React app, at all.
-You can learn more about that particular flow in detail in our [Modern Guide to OAuth](https://fusionauth.io/learn/expert-advice/oauth/modern-guide-to-oauth/).

-## Set up FusionAuth
+## Configuring FusionAuth

 ### Use Kickstart

 Instead of manually setting up FusionAuth using the admin UI, you can use Kickstart.
-This lets you get going quickly if you have a fresh installation of FusionAuth.
+This tool allows you to get going quickly if you have a fresh installation of FusionAuth.
 Learn more about how to use [Kickstart](/docs/v1/tech/installation-guide/kickstart/).
 Here's an example [Kickstart file](https://github.com/FusionAuth/fusionauth-example-kickstart/blob/master/example-apps/path-to-kickstart-here) which sets up FusionAuth for this tutorial.
-We recommend only doing this after you have a little experience manually configuring FusionAuth, though, as manual configuration will teach you more about authorization and what is happening under the hood.
+We recommend only doing this after you have a little experience manually configuring FusionAuth, as manual configuration will teach you more about authorization and what is happening under the hood.

-You'll need to edit that Kickstart file and update the application name, API Key, and redirect URLs.
+You'll need to edit that Kickstart file and update the application name, API Key, and redirect URLs with your specific app's data.

 ### Manual Configuration

 Now, you must configure an application in FusionAuth as well as link the user account with which you’ll log in.

 *"But wait a minute!" you may ask.
 "Why do I have to make another app in FusionAuth?
 Don't I already have a React App?
-What is this extra application all about?
 I thought I could just import FusionAuth functionality into my React app?"*

-These are great questions.
 Currently, we don't have a React SDK, therefore you can't directly import FusionAuth functionality into your JavaScript or React projects.
 Instead, FusionAuth is a separate auth solution wrapped in a separate authorization server that developers can interact with via API calls.
-So, instead of being something like a JavaScript library that you port into your own JavaScript projects and pull functionality from, FusionAuth actually is an entirely separate application that you configure to work with your React app and server of your choosing via API calls.
-Think of it like a MongoDB or Postgres database, but which handles auth, rather than storing data.
-This does have some benefits, however, such as far more layers of security, and more control over using FusionAuth as a user data store.
+So, instead of being something like a JavaScript library, FusionAuth actually is an entirely separate application that you configure to work with your React app and server of your choosing via API calls.
+Think of it like MongoDB or a Postgres database, but which handles auth, rather than storing data.

-So, from here, navigate to the administrative user interface, and go to Applications.
-Click the green **+** button to add a new application to your FusionAuth instance.
-Follow these steps to create your OAuth application to use with your React app:
+* Navigate to the administrative user interface, and go to Applications.
+* Click the green **+** button to add a new application to your FusionAuth instance.
 * Add a name for your application.
-I'm calling mine `React Auth`, and I suggest you do the same.
+I'm calling mine `React Auth`.
-* Under the `OAuth` tab, configure the “Authorized redirect URL”.
+* Under the `OAuth` tab, configure the “Authorized Redirect URL” to `http://localhost:3001/oauth-callback`.
 This is where you want FusionAuth to redirect the authorization code.
-For this case, we are explicitly redirecting it to your app's Express backend.
+We explicitly redirect the authorization code to your app's Express backend.
 You need to configure this because if you *don't* and a hacker later steals your authorization code, they can redirect your app anywhere they want - like to their malicious hacker server!
-That will cause you a whole heap of issues.
-In this case, enter `http://localhost:3000/oauth-callback`
 * Under the same `OAuth` tab, configure the “Logout URL” to where FusionAuth sends the user after they (surprise!) log out.
 Enter in `http://localhost:3001/logout`.

-Click the blue save button in the top-right to finish the configuration.
+* Click the blue save button in the top-right to finish the configuration.

 This is what your configuration might look like: